-We have established an emergency and intensive care center for only the area to the east of the Sumida River (with 24 beds and step-down beds).
+We have established an emergency and intensive care center (with 24 beds and step-down beds).
 Dedicated staff work 24-hours-a-day to provide emergency life support to tertiary emergency care patients.

 Furthermore, we have been designated for Advanced Critical Care Center in March 2016 to address the expectation to become the area’s core hospital for tertiary emergency care.

 We are the hub for perinatal care in Tokyo Metropolitan area as a first comprehensive perinatal medical center in Tokyo municipal hospitals to provide advanced medical care and accept and coordinate transfers for high-risk pregnancies and newborns in order to address the falling birthrate.

 The facility has a maternal-fetal intensive care unit (MFICU: 9 beds), neonatal intensive care unit (NICU: 15 beds), and growing care unit (GCU: 30 beds).
 We allocate first Newborn Individualized Developmental Care and Assessment Program (NIDCAP)-certified nurses in Japan, as well as NICU inpatient children support coordinators to provide the families with support including home care.